KrgKO/libra-play/readme.md

 Need to use when want to recover wallet

 ## Note for transfer libra
-If wallet does not exist (does not recover wallet) transfer libra is impossible
+If wallet does not exist (does not recover wallet) transfer libra is impossible.
+Need to have wallet at least 1 of 2 that going to transfer libra

 ## NodeJS child_process and shell
 Sometimes child_process cannot do multiple thing in the mean time like if want to read file and execute command we cannot control the flow.
 So, we need to use 2 library that will be able to execute command in the mean time (difference process in term of event loops)